2026 Analysis

 ERP Systems with Documented Ecommerce Integrations

-SAP S/4HANA, Microsoft Dynamics 365, Oracle NetSuite, Epicor (via Commerce Connect), Visma (Visma.net, Visma Business, Tripletex), Odoo, Acumatica, Infor, IBM AS/400, and custom ERP environments.
+SAP S/4HANA, Microsoft Dynamics 365, Oracle NetSuite, Epicor (via Commerce Connect), Visma (Visma.net, Visma Business, Tripletex), Odoo, Acumatica, Infor, IBM AS/400 and IBM i-based systems, and custom ERP environments.
 The company's service page states capability with "any custom backend system."
 No public evidence of Sage-specific integration was identified.

 Ecommerce Platform Coverage